 In 1995 I did a work placement during my Master’s Degree with Lucas Electronics (Now part of TRW), in Birmingham, England.
 They then took me on and I worked for them for 2 and a half years.
 In 1997 I moved to Cambridge, England to work for ARM Limited for 2 and a half years.
 In 1998 ARM Ltd floated on Nasdaq and London Stock Exchange.

 After that in November 1999, I moved to Dublin, Ireland to work for Silicon Systems Limited (SSL) (this website has now been sold).
 SSL then changed its name to Parthus Technologies plc in 2000 and floated on Nasdaq and London Stock Exchange.
 In 2002 Parthus Technologies plc merged with Ceva Inc (part of the DSP Group) to become ParthusCeva Inc. They have now changed their name to Ceva DSP.

 In 2003 I started working for Trinity College Dublin as a Research Assistant researching Delay Tolerant Sensor Networks for the Interplanetary Internet.
 I also did a little lecturing on the MSc in Ubiquitous Computing course.
-With the research contract complete, I moved to Xilinx(pronounced Zylinks) in 2004, although I have kept on the lecturing and supervising in Trinity on the MSc in Ubiquitous Computing course.
+With the research contract complete, I moved to Xilinx(pronounced Zylinks) in 2004, although I kept on the lecturing and supervising in Trinity on the MSc in Ubiquitous Computing course until 2009.